 Jon Underwood, founder of the Death Cafe concept in the U.K., and Lizzy Miles, a hospice worker who brought the first Death Cafe to the U.S., are the special guests on A Good Goodbye Radio Wednesday, June 26.
-Download the podcast!
+Listen to the podcast:

 Jon Underwood modeled the Death Cafe based on the work of Swiss sociologist Bernard Crettaz, who offered ‘Cafe Mortels’ in Switzerland and France.
 Death Cafe is part of a set of projects by Underwood about death and dying called Impermanence.

 Jon Underwood held the first Death Cafe event in London September 2011.
 Lizzy Miles brought the first Death Cafe to Columbus, Ohio in July 2012.
 Gail Rubin hosted the second in the U.S. and the first west of the Mississippi in September 2012.